-c.
-In the case of failure to correctly carry out Penalties 5.a or 5.b by the team d.
+- c.
+In the case of failure to correctly carry out Penalties 5.a or 5.b by the team fouled, the ball shall be bowled in at the spot of the intended foul shot.
+The direction of any bowl-in shall be from the center of the arena to the nearer wall, but not closer than 15 yards to either goal. - d.
 In the case of a failure to correctly carry out Penalties 2, 3, 4 or 5 by both teams, another free hit shall be granted to the hitter from the same spot regardless of whether a goal was scored.
 Any goal scored as a result of the original free hit shall not be counted.